 However, the usage of a protective rubber mat might help to stabilize it properly.

 Click right here to have a peek at the price and of of the Exerpeutic Aero Air Elliptical on Amazon.

 The Frame and Construction

 The 1301-Exerpeutic 260 Aero Air Elliptical has a space-saving design and it’s pretty much like the Body Rider BR1830.
 It is not foldable, but it is compact with dimensions of 33” long by 19” wide by 46” high.

-In other words, it requires a workout area with perimeters of 2’8” length by 1’6” width.
+In other words, it requires a workout area with measurements of 2’8” length by 1’6” width.
 Additional clearance of 1-2′ is recommended around it for safety and comfortable workouts.

 It features a solid steel frame that is coated with anti-corrosion gray paint and has ABS plastic covers for the drive.